amodmulay/staxmpa/README.md

 - **Dynamic Radar Creation**: Add and remove concentric regions (e.g., "Adopt", "Assess").
 - **Real-time Topic Management**: Add topics to different regions, and see them appear instantly on the radar.
 - **Interactive Visualization**: Drag-and-drop topics within the radar to fine-tune their position and change their region.
-- **Theming and Customization**: Switch between pre-defined themes (Light, Dark, etc.) or customize the colors of each region to match your branding.
+- **Theming and Customization**: Switch between pre-defined themes (e.g. Monochrome, Sunset) or customize the colors of each region to match your branding.
 - **Screenshot Capture**: Export a high-resolution PNG image of your radar for presentations and documentation.
 - **Filtering and Searching**: Easily find topics in the list with search and region-based filtering.
 - **Responsive Design**: Works on both desktop and mobile devices.